Your way of parenting isn't working anymore -

 Q How can I make time for a coaching program?
-I am already very busy juggling my kids, partner, running a home, working, etc.
+I am already busy juggling my kids, partner, job, household, etc.

 A I get that.
-I’m a mother and I know how that feels.
-That’s why my coaching programs don’t take you out of your regular life or add more work on top of it.
-In fact, changes to your way of parenting have to take place in your real day-to-day life.
-So that’s where you’ll be practicing.
-You learn how to dance on the dance floor, right?
+That’s why my coaching programs don’t take you out of your regular life or add more work on top .
+In fact, changes to your way of parenting have to take place in your real day-to-day life, so that’s where you’ll be practicing.
+We learn how to dance on the dance floor, right?

 Q How much does it cost?